lauren-esser/lauren-esser.github.io/_posts/2020-09-30-your_guide_to_jupyter_markdowns.markdown

 _______________________________________________________________________________________
 ## Highlight your text
+<code style="background:yellow;color:black">Look here I am highlighting my text.
+The background color I chose is yellow and the font is black.</code>

+<code style="background:blue;color:green">Let's change it up.
+Now I am highlighting in blue and my font is green.
+See how easily I can change that up?</code>
 _______________________________________________________________________________________
 ## Embedding your tableu
 %%HTML and then paste your embed link provided from tableu prior to publishing.